Skip links

 Transactions between related parties

 Royalties, interest, management fees and similar charges paid to foreign related companies are generally deductible if considered reasonable.
 Any excessive payment or other monetary advantage given to an affiliated or parent company, whether in respect of sales or technical and management fees, may be considered to be a hidden contribution by the tax authorities.
-Besides the tax deduction of interest and royalties are restricted if in the country of the receiving company the tax rate is lower than 10 %.
+Besides the tax deduction of interest and royalties are restricted if in the country of the receiving company the effective tax rate is lower than 12.5 %.

 Tax periods